pcdshub/stock-management/README.md

    pip install -r requirements.txt
    ```
    Main dependencies include:
 	- PyQt5
 	- opencv-python
 	- numpy
 	- gspread
 	- oauth2client
 	- pathlib
 	- typing
 	- qasync
 	- qrcode
 	- qtawesome
 	- pytest
 	- pytest-qt
+	- mysql

 3. **Configure Your Google Sheet:**
 	- Create or open a Google Sheets document that will act as your stock database.
 	- Name the file and change `contants.py` -> `GS_FILE_NAME` to match the file name.
 	- Make sure your sheet includes two separate tabs (worksheets):
 		- One named "Parts" — this should store all inventory items, quantities, and related details.
 		- One named "Users" — this should store usernames for access control, logging, or tracking who checks out stock.
-   - Follow [these instructions](https://gspread.readthedocs.io/en/latest/oauth2.html) to create a Google Cloud service account and download the `gs_credentials.json` key.
+	- Follow [these instructions](https://gspread.readthedocs.io/en/latest/oauth2.html) to create a Google Cloud service
+	  account and download the `gs_credentials.json` key.
 	- Share your Google Sheet (e.g., "Stock Management Sheet") with the service account email in your credentials file.
 	- Place `gs_credentials.json` in the `assets/` directory.

 4. **Run the application:**
    ```bash